zzDRT/PredictiveModeling/index.md

 # Getting started with Watson Machine Learning
 {: #WMLgettingstarted}

 Use IBM® Watson™ Machine Learning to integrate predictive analytics with your applications.
-Data scientists use machine learning to develop predictive models, whereas developers to create applications that make smarter decisions, solve tough problems, and improve user outcomes.
+Data scientists use machine learning to develop predictive models, whereas developers use machine learning to create applications that make smarter decisions, solve tough problems, and improve user outcomes.
 {: shortdesc}

 ## Prerequisites